 Reduced Resource security

 One of the implications of a developing automotive industry is a growing need for oil-based transport fuel.
-China’s domestic reserves of oil are unable to account for the levels required for the domestic market, and over the past 5-10 years China has begun to looks elsewhere for its reserves – in 2013 surpassing the US as world’s largest net importer of petroleum.
+China’s domestic reserves of oil are unable to account for the levels required for the domestic market, and over the past 5-10 years, China has begun to look elsewhere for its reserves – in 2013 surpassing the US as world’s largest net importer of petroleum.
 This growth means that China now imports of 60% of its total oil consumption from a wide range of producing countries.
 With this, a supply risk is incurred from both the exporting territory, through political instability and extraction decisions but also in the transportation of products much of which goes through Malacca straight, infamous for piracy.
 Resource security is key to internal decisions and politics, and China are desperate to avoid issues on this front, it is therefore unsurprisingly to see China act quickly after the sanction lifted on Iran, which will no doubt bring more oil and greater security to domestic industries.

 Are Electric Cars the Answer?